John Caradja: Fiscal regime and state terror

 The Prince exercised increasingly violent pressures on those rural areas that still organized into autonomous communities, or obști, applying extortion and physical torture to obtain land concessions in Brănești.
 Both Manuc and chronicler Ioan Dobrescu describe these moves as the factor behind a major exodus of Wallachians into neighboring Rumelia; other forms of tax resistance were also experimented—in one incident, all the shopkeepers of Ploiești went on strike.
-In mid 1813, the Ispravnici of several counties were blocking the export of food and timber to Rumelia, promoting the intervention of Ottoman authorities.
-As a result of these, Caragea dispatched 300 loggers into Mehedinți County, to help meet the wood quota.
+In mid-1813, the Ispravnici of several counties were blocking the export of food and timber to Rumelia, promoting the intervention of Ottoman authorities.
+As a result of these, Caradja dispatched 300 loggers into Mehedinți County, to help meet the wood quota.

 In other ways, the Prince tried to mitigate the unwanted effects of Ottoman policies.
-When the Austrian authorities of Transylvania received permission to import up to 150,000 kile of grain from Wallachia, Caragea changed the definition of kile to one favoring local producers, increasing the exports tenfold.
-Dobrescu notes in passing that Caragea's policy of continuing exports of food throughout his reign made these more affordable for the locals as well.
+When the Austrian authorities of Transylvania received permission to import up to 150,000 kile of grain from Wallachia, Caradja changed the definition of kile to one favoring local producers, increasing the exports tenfold.
+Dobrescu notes in passing that Caradja's policy of continuing exports of food throughout his reign made these more affordable for the locals as well.
 By contrast, Manuc accuses the administration of irregularities in this respect as well: "They say that a destitute man will always be on the winning side when he engages in commerce; true enough, but only when the surplus stays with the wretched, when they only have to pay off the customs fee, and not when they are subject to oppression."
-He thus notes that Caragea's state exporters were instructed to tip the scales, obtaining that one in three kile of grain be robbed away from the peasant producers.
-Manuc alleges that Caragea similarly confiscated 250,000 sheep, which was 100,000 more than the Ottomans had required of him, and that he sold off the difference at a profit.
+He thus notes that Caradja's state exporters were instructed to tip the scales, obtaining that one in three kile of grain be robbed away from the peasant producers.
+Manuc alleges that Caradja similarly confiscated 250,000 sheep, which was 100,000 more than the Ottomans had required of him, and that he sold off the difference at a profit.
 During this interval, the Prince also obtained and expanded privileges for Bulgarian settlers around Bucharest, who were the city's suppliers of produce, and whose Romanianization he indirectly encouraged.
 New settlers included Anton Pann, a writer of disputed ethnic origins, known to have been born in Sliven.